openvinotoolkit/openvino.genai/text_generation/causal_lm/cpp/README.md

 # Text generation C++ samples that support most popular models like LLaMA 2

 These examples showcase inference of text-generation Large Language Models (LLMs): `chatglm`, `LLaMA`, `Qwen` and other models with the same signature.
 The applications don't have many configuration options to encourage the reader to explore and modify the source code.
 Loading `openvino_tokenizers` to `ov::Core` enables tokenization.
-Run `convert_tokenizer` to generate IRs for the samples. [group_beam_searcher.hpp](group_beam_searcher.hpp) implements the algorithm of the same name, which is used by `beam_search_causal_lm`.
+Run `optimum-cli` to generate IRs for the samples. [group_beam_searcher.hpp](group_beam_searcher.hpp) implements the algorithm of the same name, which is used by `beam_search_causal_lm`.
 There is also a Jupyter [notebook](https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/254-llm-chatbot) which provides an example of LLM-powered Chatbot in Python.

 ## How it works